matthieuSolente/what-happens-to-my-lang-attribute/README.md

 | Ceznam | &lt;html lang="cz"&gt;** | &lt;div lang="un"&gt; |  &lt;center lang="es"&gt; |

-* : On Outlook windows the body tag inherits the language settings defined in the system settings and/or the mailbox.
+* : On Outlook windows the body tag inherits the language settings defined in the mailbox.
 * **: In the case of webmails, the html tag inherits the language settings defined in the mailbox.

 ## Conclusion